 ‘We all know what’s good about bamboo.
 Show people what’s good about other materials.
 Go Jon go!’ – Ken LaCosse

-Brian Tairaku Ritchie
+Brian Taigen Ritchie

 ‘The Bell Shakuhachi can be used for lessons, teaching, or performing up to the professional level.
 Super quality for the value.
 Well thought out design.
 Kudos to Jon for taking the initiative to produce a good instrument for the people.’ – Brian Tairaku Ritchie